-A lot of breeders and non-breeders try their best to avoid accidental matings of two dogs.
-Often, breeders are properly prepared but unfortunately, sometimes two dogs are left together either by mistake, or by lack of attention.
-This articles explain you how to tell if two dogs have mated.
+Many breeders and non-breeders try their best to avoid the accidental mating of two dogs.
+Often, breeders are adequately prepared, but unfortunately, sometimes, two dogs are left together either by mistake or lack of attention.

-First off, let me tell you that it is extremely complicated to accurately state whether or not two dogs just mated.
-If you catch them during the coitus, it’s obvious and you will immediately know and prepare for confirming the pregnancy or undergoing a dog abortion.
-If you are wondering how to know if two dogs just mated, you probably arrived and surprised them being close but did not actually see them do anything.
+It is extremely complicated to state whether or not two dogs just mated accurately.
+If you catch them during the coitus, it’s obvious, and you will immediately know and prepare to confirm the pregnancy or undergo a dog abortion.

-Regardless of the outcome after reading this article, make sure you monitor the female over the next days and weeks because you may simply be wrong if you think they did not mate.
+Monitor the female over the following days and weeks because you may be wrong if you think they did not mate.

 Signs of Mating